milesskorpen/granola/README.md

 granola transcripts --output ~/Documents/MyTranscripts
 ```

+By default the notes command now saves Markdown files under `~/My Drive/z.
+Granola Notes/Markdown`.
+Any path passed via flags or configuration may include `~` or environment variables, and the CLI will resolve them before writing files.

 ### Set Default Configuration

 Create a `.granola.toml` file in your home directory to avoid specifying paths every time: